isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-unclog-a-bathtub-drain-with-standing-water.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: How to Unclog a Bathtub Drain With Standing Water
-$12025-05-19T00:00:00+00:00
 categories:
 - Drains
 - Guide
 tags: []
 slug: /how-to-unclog-a-bathtub-drain-with-standing-water/
-$12025-05-19T00:00:00+03:00
 ---

-Here's how to unclog a bathtub drain with standing water.
-Lately, Ive been getting many calls from clients who have clogged their bathtubs with excessive hair and soap scum.
+Here's how to unclog a bathtub drain with standing water.Â Lately, Ive been getting many calls from clients who have clogged their bathtubs with excessive hair and soap scum.
 I also recently covered how to
 [unclog a shower drain full of hair](https://pestpolicy.com/how-to-unclog-a-shower-drain-full-of-hair/) .
 *The questions definitely come like this: How do I unclog a bathtub drain with standing water?
-So, let's get started!  * *Summary: To clear the bathtub blockage and drain the standing water: use a Wet-Dry Vacuum (with no filter), use a plumbing snake through the overflow cover in the bathtub, plunge the bathtub thoroughly, or finally try one of the best drain cleaners. *
+So, let's get started!Â  * *Summary: To clear theÂ bathtub blockage and drain the standing water: use aÂ Wet-Dry Vacuum (with no filter), use a plumbing snake through theÂ overflow cover in the bathtub,Â plunge the bathtub thoroughly, or finally try one of theÂ best drain cleaners.Â *
 [amazon bestseller="Best Drain Cleaner" items="2" template="table"]
 ## Unclogging your Bathtub Drain having Standing Water
 The water may back up, leading to pooling, which is definitely not cool.
 Further, the pooled water could also come with health issues such as bacteria development, odor development, and mosquito breeding.